kleeaar/PiCNiC/README.md

 * manual controls of all axes

  ## Requirements and dependencies
- The code was tested on raspberry pi 3 and 4
  PiCNiC requires the following modules to be installed on your raspberry pi:
  * pigpio
  * PyQt5